git-dc/dotfiles/README.md

 # dot files
-Installs (if needed) and configures (if consent is received) git, bash, and emacs.
+Installs (if needed) and configures git, bash, and emacs.
 To run, in bash:
 $ ./env.conf.sh